The Giant TCR Advanced is designed to be an all-round race bike, with good rigidity coupled to low overall weight.

 The mechanical Dura-Ace spec of the Advanced Pro, with the same components as the lower priced Advanced Pro models, although there’s a tyre upgrade to Giant Gavia AC 0 from Gavia AC 1.

-The lower spec disc brake Advance Pro bike comes with Shimano Ultegra mechanical shifting and Ultegra hydraulic disc brakes.
-Gear ratios, the disc-specific wheelset and other components are the same spec level as for the rim brake version.
+This version comes with Shimano Ultegra mechanical shifting and Ultegra hydraulic disc brakes.
+Gear ratios, the disc-specific wheelset and other components are equal to the lower spec model.

 Giant TCR Advanced SL road bike